hassio-addons/addon-log-viewer/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Browser-based log utility for Hass.io (Home Assistant)
+Browser-based log utility for Hass.io.

 ## About

-Lorem ipsum
+Easily monitor your Home Assistant logs in your web browser.
+Custom filtering is available to make it simple to differentiate different types of logs.

 ## Installation